 Outside of the operating room, fellows care for a wide variety of patients and work hand-in-hand with the fellowship-trained, board-certified sports medicine orthopedic surgeons from the Miami Orthopedic & Sports Medicine Institute.
 Fellows will evaluate patients in our state-of-the-art sports medicine center where they diagnose injuries and formulate treatment plans.

 In addition to community patients, fellows will care for athletes of all levels.
-Our institution provides unique year-round sports medicine coverage for 36 Miami-Dade County High Schools as well 3 Universities: Florida International University, Barry University and St. Thomas University and major professional sports teams including: Miami Dolphins (NFL), Miami HEAT (NBA), Florida Panthers and (NHL) & Inter Miami CF (MLS).
+Our program provides unique year-round sports medicine coverage for 36 Miami-Dade County High Schools as well as three universities: Florida International University, Barry University, and St. Thomas University and major professional sports teams including: Miami Dolphins (NFL), Miami HEAT (NBA), Florida Panthers (NHL), Inter Miami CF (MLS) and Miami FC (USL).
 We are also the official sports medicine provider for high-profile sporting events that include: The Miami Marathon & Half Marathon, Miami Triathlon, Miami Open Tennis Tournament and the Orange Bowl.

 Additionally, participation in ongoing clinical and basic science research projects are encouraged and protected time for these scholarly activities are built into the weekly schedule.
 The Institute provides a dedicated research staff that is available to assist on all projects.
 Didactic sessions include a weekly case review and conference covering a broad range of topics from basic science to pathophysiology to the latest surgical advancements.
 Fellows will also participate in a monthly journal club, M&M and interesting case conference.
 Finally, fellows have year-round access to our on-site cadaveric Bio-skills training lab to practice new procedures and hone their surgical skills.